node-m2m/m2m/Readme.md

 $ node device.js
 ```

-The first time you start your application, you will be prompted to provide your credentials.
+The first time you run your application, it will ask you to provide your credentials.
 ```js
 ?
 Enter your userid (email):
 ?
 Enter your password:
 ?
 Enter your security code:

 ```
-Enter your credentials.

-The next time you start your application, you don't need to provide your credentials.
-It will automatically use your saved user token for authentication.
+The next time you run your application, it will start automatically without asking for your credentials.
+It will use a saved user token for authentication.

-At anytime you can renew your user token using the command line argument **-r** when you start your application.
+At anytime you can renew your user token using the command line argument **-r** when you restart your application.
 ```js
 $ node device.js -r
 ```
 It will ask you to enter your credentials again.
-Enter your credentials and your token will be renewed.
+Enter your credentials to renew your token.

 ### Client Application Setup
 Similar with the remote device setup, create a client project directory and install m2m module.